-In recent releases of Tcl/Tk (version 8.0.3 and later) the directory which holds the tclsh and wish programs also holds several .dll files that OOMMF software needs to find to run properly.
+For Windows systems, if you installed a binary distribution of Tcl/Tk (such as ActiveTcl), then the installer should have performed additional steps to support running Tcl programs.
+If you compiled Tcl/Tk yourself, though, take note that the directory which holds the tclsh and wish programs also holds several .dll files that OOMMF software needs to find to run properly.
 Normally when the OOMMF bootstrap application (Sec.
 5) or mmLaunch (Sec.
 6) is used to launch OOMMF programs, they take care of making sure the necessary .dll files can be found.
 As an additional measure, you might want to add the directory which holds the tclsh and wish programs to the list of directories stored in the PATH environment variable.
 All the directories in the PATH are searched for .dll files needed when starting an executable.